sunnypatel-dev/Pathshala/README.md

 ## Contributing

-We welcome contributions to improve this project.
+I welcome contributions to improve this project.
 To contribute, follow these steps:

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature/improvement`)